 Keep in mind that your skincare routine will likely vary by the season.
 Look for fragrance-free products and avoid any products or ingredients that may exacerbate inflammation or irritation like drying alcohols, salicylic and glycolic acids, retinoids and harsh exfoliants during winter months when the skin may be more prone to sensitivity.

-Start with a Hydrating Cleanser or Calming Cleanser that are both gentle and effective.
+Start with a Hydrating Cleanser or Gentle Melt Cleansing Balm that are both gentle and effective.
 Cleansing removes pollutants, makeup, and dirt without stripping your skin whilst protecting the natural oils and ceramides that form part of your skin barrier.

 Consider a serum and moisturiser that are formulated with your skin barrier in mind.

-Our Rescue and Recover Serum contains adaptogens such as Wild Yam and Red Raspberry Seed and has been specifically designed to sooth and calm the skin barrier and is free of fragrance.
+Our Barrier Repair Serum contains adaptogens such as Wild Yam and Red Raspberry Seed and has been specifically designed to sooth and calm the skin barrier and is free of fragrance.

 Our Vital B Elixir contains Niacinamide, Panthenol and Hyaluronic Acid and works to restore skin barrier function and skin tone.